 Patricia joined Watsi on March 17th, 2017.
-Three years ago, Patricia became the 2754th member to automatically support a new Watsi patient every month.
-Since then, 3,279 more people have become monthly donors!
-Patricia's most recent donation supported Ohmar, a 36-year-old woman from Thailand, to fund mobility restoring surgery for her fractured arm.
+Four years ago, Patricia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Patricia's most recent donation supported Hiram, a studious boy from Kenya, to fund clubfoot treatment so he can run and play.